Agro-care/AgroAssist-Frontend/README.md

 ---
 # Key Functionalities

-## 1. UserContext Integration
-- **Global State Management**: The `UserContext` manages the authenticated user's state across the application.
-- **Dynamic UI Updates**: Ensures the UI adapts dynamically based on the user's role (e.g., Admin, Farmer, or General User).
+- **UserContext Integration**: Provides global state management for the authenticated user, ensuring dynamic UI updates based on user roles such as Admin, Farmer, or General User.

----

-## 2. Dynamic Routing
-- **React Router Integration**: Implements navigation between different pages of the application.
-- **Role-Based Access Control**: Routes are conditionally rendered based on the user's authentication status and role.
+- **Dynamic Routing**: Implements seamless navigation using React Router.
+Routes are conditionally rendered based on the user's authentication status and role.

----

-## 3. Cart and Wishlist Management
-- **Add/Remove Products**: Users can add or remove products to/from their cart and wishlist.
+- **Cart and Wishlist Management**: Users can add or remove products to and from their cart and wishlist, with real-time data fetching from the backend to provide a smooth e-commerce experience.
-- **Dynamic Data Fetching**: Cart and wishlist data are fetched in real-time from the backend.
-- **Smooth User Experience**: Provides seamless interaction for e-commerce functionality.

----

-## 4. Admin Dashboard
-- **Product Management**: Admins can add, update, and remove products in the store.
-- **User Monitoring**: Admins can view and manage user activities and interactions.
-- **Additional Functionalities**:
-  - Weather alerts for users.
-  - Crop recommendation system.
-  - Fertilizer recommendation engine.
-  - Disease prediction system for plants.
-  - Fully functional e-commerce store for users.

----
+- **Admin Dashboard**: Enables administrators to manage products, monitor user activities, and oversee platform operations.

+- **Weather Alerts**: Displays real-time weather updates and notifications, helping farmers make informed decisions.

+- **Crop Recommendation System**: Suggests suitable crops based on various factors such as weather, soil conditions, and user inputs.

+- **Fertilizer Recommendation Engine**: Provides tailored fertilizer recommendations to optimize crop yield and health.

+- **Disease Prediction System**: Detects potential plant diseases based on user-uploaded images or specified parameters.

+- **E-Commerce Store**: A complete e-commerce platform where users can browse products, manage their cart, wishlist, and make purchases efficiently.